tipografiafb-crypto/gestionale/replit.md

     - Database asset record stays unchanged
     - Transparency is fully preserved in PNG exports
   - **Technical Implementation**:
-    1. Canvas displays image with white background for preview (`destination-over` composite)
+    1. Canvas displays image with white background for preview (zoom + offset applied with `destination-over` composite)
+    2. Zoom is applied via `ctx.scale(currentZoom, currentZoom)` for smooth scaling
-    2. When saving, a temporary canvas is created WITHOUT the white background
+    3. When saving, a temporary canvas is created WITHOUT the white background
-    3. Only the image with offsets is drawn on the temporary canvas
+    4. Only the image with zoom and offset is drawn on the temporary canvas
-    4. Exported as PNG which fully preserves transparency channels
+    5. Exported as PNG which fully preserves transparency channels
-    5. JavaScript syncs sliders ↔ number inputs in real-time
+    6. JavaScript syncs sliders ↔ number inputs in real-time
-    6. POST `/assets/:id/adjust` saves base64 PNG to disk with backup
+    7. POST `/assets/:id/adjust` saves base64 PNG to disk with backup (only offset saved, not zoom)
-    7. POST `/assets/:id/restore` recovers from backup
+    8. POST `/assets/:id/restore` recovers from backup
   - **Files Modified**:
-    - `views/order_item_detail.erb` - Modal UI, buttons, Canvas preview, sync logic, **FIXED save function to use temporary canvas without background**
+    - `views/order_item_detail.erb` - Modal UI with zoom controls, Canvas preview, sync logic for both zoom and offset, temporary canvas without background for saving
     - `routes/web_ui.rb` - Two endpoints: /adjust (save with backup) and /restore (recover)
-  - **Result**: Operators can visually shift images before printing, with full transparency support and one-click restore.
-Transparency is now correctly preserved in saved PNG files.
+  - **Result**: Operators can visually scale and position images before printing, with full transparency support and one-click restore.
+Transparency is correctly preserved in saved PNG files.